NexPlayer/iOS-SDK/advanced.md

 - `NXCaptionEdgeStyle_Depressed` Caption text displayed as if pressed or "depressed" into the screen.
 - `NXCaptionEdgeStyle_Uniform` Caption text displayed with a uniform edge effect.

-> **Note** In order to an edge style or shadow to be displayed, the propertyshadowColormust be set in addition to setting the `edgeStyle` with this property.
+> **Note** In order to an edge style or shadow to be displayed, the property shadow Color must be set in addition to setting the `edgeStyle` with this property.
 If `shadowColor` is `nil`, no edge style will be displayed.

 **See Also**